 Stretching the muscles that are limiting the range of motion in the foot or ankle.

-Strengthening the muscles that will help with stabilization for running.
+Strengthening the muscles that will help with stabilisation for running.

 Temporarily reducing your mileage or taking a break from running.